-- Fulfil statutory community safety duties, including those outlined in the Crime and Disorder Act 1998 and the PREVENT Duty, and to develop effective and proportionate responses to new duties and legislation
+- Fulfil existing community safety duties, including those outlined in the Crime and Disorder Act 1998, and develop effective and proportionate responses to new legislation and duties

 - Lead the development of an annual county-wide Community Safety Strategic Assessment and support the development of a Peninsula Community Safety Strategic Assessment

-- Support the priorities and work of the Office of the Police and Crime Commissioner and play an active role in the development and delivery of the local Police and Crime Plan
+- Support the priorities and work of the Office of the Police and Crime Commissioner and play an active role in the development and delivery of the Police and Crime Plan and the Peninsula Serious Violence Prevention Programme and Strategy

-- Work collaboratively with other Strategic Partnerships within and beyond Devon to progress shared priorities and workstreams
+- Work collaboratively with other Partnerships and Forums in and beyond Devon to influence and progress priorities and work around shared issues that cause, or threaten to cause, significant harm to people and communities

-- Develop and deliver against a Community Safety Agreement
+- Develop and deliver an annual Community Safety Agreement and Spending Plan.

-Safer Devon’s partners include the four Community Safety Partnerships (CSPs) in Devon – East and Mid Devon; Exeter; North Devon and Torridge; and South Devon and Dartmoor, the County Council, Devon and Cornwall Police, Devon and Somerset Fire and Rescue Service, NHS Devon Clinical Commissioning Group, the Office of the Police and Crime Commissioner, the Probation Service and Her Majesty’s Prison Service.
+Safer Devon’s partners include the four Community Safety Partnerships (CSPs) in Devon – East and Mid Devon; Exeter; North Devon and Torridge; and South Devon and Dartmoor, Devon County Council, Devon and Cornwall Police, Devon and Somerset Fire and Rescue Service, NHS Devon Integrated Care System, the Office of the Police and Crime Commissioner, the Probation Service and His Majesty’s Prison Service.

-Strategic direction is set by the Safer Devon Partnership Board and Executive Management Group which is made up of chief officers from all of the aforementioned partner agencies along with the chairs from the four CSPs.
-The Safer Devon Partnership Operational Delivery Group supports the SDP Board and Executive Management Group in fulfilling its vision, principles and accountabilities.
-It also provides support and challenge to the delivery of best practice across Devon-wide community safety services and initiatives.
+Strategic direction is set by the Safer Devon Partnership Executive which is made up of chief officers from all partner agencies and the chairs from the four CSPs.
+A number of Groups and Partnerships outlined in the governance structure below support the Safer Devon Partnership Executive in achieving its vision, principles and accountabilities.
+The Partnership also provides support and challenge to the delivery of services and initiatives across Devon.

 Safer Devon partners also work closely with a number of other county-wide and peninsula Strategic Partnerships and Groups on a range of shared priorities.
 This is all shown in the diagram.